School suspension, exclusion or expulsion

 - Misconduct: when a student behaves inappropriately or irresponsibly.
 Such behaviour includes breaking the Law, being violent or threatening towards other students or teachers, bringing drugs or alcohol to school, significant damage to property and stealing.

 Your child's school will be able to tell you about the rules they have about what sort of behaviour is unacceptable and how they deal with it.
+You can ask for a copy of the school's behaviour code or you may find information of the school's website.

 would a child be suspended, excluded or expelled?